adjust/windows_sdk/README.md

 failed to track.
 Within the delegate method you have access to the `responseData` parameter.
 Here is a quick summary of its attributes:

-- `ActivityKind Kind` indicates what kind of activity was tracked.
+- `ActivityKind ActivityKind` indicates what kind of activity was tracked.
 It has one of these values:

 ```